Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-post-block-cpu.md

-# Semi Subjective Fee Model for WAX: Producer Submitted Block CPU Times
+# Fee Model for WAX (Semi-subjective): Producer Submitted Block CPU Times

 This approach aims to achieve the goal of non-subjective fee calculation while still retaining the accuracy of measuring a transaction's impact on CPU resources.